LEADNorthLLC/iris-ccd-devtools/README.md

 ```

-Open the terminal in this directory and run:
+Open the terminal in this directory and run on Windows:

 ```bash
 $ docker-compose up -d --build